inrupt/solid-react-sdk/README.md

 Ruben Verborgh lays this out well in [this post](https://ruben.verborgh.org/blog/2018/12/28/designing-a-linked-data-developer-experience/), and introduces the tooling that we've been excited to incorporate into the SDK - [https://github.com/RubenVerborgh/LDflex](LDFlex).
 We'll be using LDFlex throughout our components and generated code.
 However, we will also provide some examples of using a powerful lower level RDF library - [rdflib.js](https://github.com/linkeddata/rdflib.js/) - for reference.

-### Linking Things
-Leveraging the aforementioned [Linked Data Javascript API](#linked-data-javascript-api), we provide code and ui that shows developers how to link different things together.
-In linked data, you can link any "Thing" to any "Thing".
-It's crucial for developers to internalize that, and so we do our best to illustrate how that's done through example.

 ### User Profile
 Nearly all applications will need to allow users to manage a user's profile information, and so we provide a component to facilitate this.
 It's also a great reference for working with linked data forms to read and write linked data.

+### Internationalization (i18n)
+Solid is a decentralized worldwide movement, with the ability for applications and data to interface across borders and cultures.
+As such, it is important to have robust internationalization support from the start.
+As many developers know, i18n is something that is fairly painless to incorporate when you start making something, and quite a pain to do after the fact.
+We provide code and demonstrate best practices for internationalization in a linked data Solid world.

 ### User Preferences
 The applications most of us use today manage *user application preferences*.
 In Solid, user preferences are a bit different (and more powerful), because Solid decouples an application from the data model and corresponding entities ("things") that it depends on.
 As a result, while a user may manage some preferences that are very specific to the application they're using, they are just as likely to manage preferences associated with the "thing".

 For example, consider a chat room.
 A chat room is a "thing" in linked data.
 Different people can use different chat apps to message each other in that chat room, because they speak the same vocabulary.
 That chat room can have a preference associated with it that automatically expands images inline.
 Regardless of what chat app you're using, your images will be expanded in that room.
 Similarly, Alice may have a preference associated with any instance of a "chat room" (regardless of the application) that suppresses inline image expansion.
 We provide the facilities to manage this cleanly.

-### Internationalization (i18n)
-Solid is a decentralized worldwide movement, with the ability for applications and data to interface across borders and cultures.
-As such, it is important to have robust internationalization support from the start.
-As many developers know, i18n is something that is fairly painless to incorporate when you start making something, and quite a pain to do after the fact.
-We provide code and demonstrate best practices for internationalization in a linked data Solid world.

 ### Notifications
 Solid has a lightweight and versatile mechanism for notifications that work across applications and systems via [Linked Data Notifications](https://www.w3.org/TR/ldn/).